sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 - SAP
 ---

-Someoe asked how to add group membership to the SAML 2.0 assertion from Azure AD to an application such as SAP Analytics Cloud.
-This would allow seemless single sign-on to SAP Analytics Cloud (SAC).
+Someone asked how to add group membership to the SAML 2.0 assertion from Azure AD to an application such as SAP Analytics Cloud.
+This would allow seamless single sign-on to SAP Analytics Cloud (SAC).
 This post documents the steps to sending group membership in the SAML 2.0 tokens from Azure AD to SAP Analytics Cloud (SAC).

 ## Background:
 ![Alt Text](/assets/images/2019-02-25-Group-in-SAML-to-SAP/diagram1.png)

 You can pass group membership either as Application Roles or Security Group from Azure AD.
 Either gets translated into permissions during SAC's authorization.
 See [here](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles) to learn the Pros and Cons of Application Roles and Security Groups.

 I chose to send group membership as Application Roles because I need to filter groups.
 In this case, Groups were sourced from an on-prem AD.
 Security Groups cannot yet be filtered.
 Security Groups [are restricted](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-claims-mapping#table-2-saml-restricted-claim-set).
 Instead it is much simpler and cleaner to use App Roles.
 Each user is already assigned to one or more Security Groups (sourced from on-prem).
-Each Security Group gets assigned to an App Role (in setp 4 below).
+Each Security Group gets assigned to an App Role (in step 4 below).
 When a user logs in to SAC, Azure AD will emit all the App Roles that the user is indirectly assigned to via Security Groups.
 Neat!
 This capability requires Azure AD Premium.
 You can learn about this capability [here](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Azure-Active-Directory-now-with-Group-Claims-and-Application/ba-p/243862)

 Note: If groups are to be synched from an on-prem AD, AD Connect should be version 1.1.649.0 & above.

 I do not have access to SAC.
-I'm going to use a [WS-Federation client application](https://github.com/Azure-Samples/active-directory-dotnet-webapp-wsfederation) to mimick the SAC client interaction with Azure AD.
+I'm going to use a [WS-Federation client application](https://github.com/Azure-Samples/active-directory-dotnet-webapp-wsfederation) to mimic the SAC client interaction with Azure AD.
 See optional step 6 for how to setup and configure SAC client application.

 ## Here are the steps:
 1. Create the application in Azure AD